Sixeight/livecoding8/README.md

 * [Cyross Makoto](http://d.hatena.ne.jp/cyross/)
   * Will make a novel game.
 * [KENJI](http://rainbowdevil.jp/)
-  * Will do something with Android.
+  * Will do something with Google Wave Robot.
 * [Paruo](http://twitter.com/paruonet)
   * Will do something with GWT.